 We are a charity, a company limited by guarantee and we are governed by a Board of Trustees.

-We are supported by an Honorary President.
+We are supported by an Honorary President, Sir John Hayes, MP.

 Our Honorary President